China Sourcing Challenges: Overcoming Issues of Negative Perception

 Can China still deliver?

-So, whether or not importers should still buy from China should be about this question: can China still deliver and can Chinese suppliers still be competitive?
-We think, on the most part, that the answer is yes.
+So, whether or not importers should still buy from China really comes down to one question: can China still deliver, and can Chinese suppliers remain competitive?
+For companies evaluating their long-term China sourcing plans, we believe that, in most cases, the answer is still yes.

 Note the following: